 Once the wells are installed, each well will be developed using a combination of pumping and surging in accordance with CHA SOP#311.
 The newly installed wells will be developed until the turbidity of the groundwater is less than 50 nephelometric turbidity units (NTUs), or for a maximum of two hours each, whichever comes first.
-The locations of both, the proposed wells, and those previously installed are shown on Figure 5.

-Groundwater samples will be collected from proposed wells for a select set of parameters, further described in Table 2 of the RIWP.
-Dedicated high-density polyethylene (HDPE) tubing will be installed at each well and a low-flow pump will be used to collect the sample.
+Groundwater samples will be collected from proposed wells.
+Samples will be collected for a select set of parameters, further described in Table 3 of the RIWP.
+Dedicated/disposable high-density polyethylene (HDPE) tubing will be installed at each well and a low-flow pump will be used to collect the sample.
 All non-disposable equipment will be cleaned in accordance with Section 5.0 to minimize the potential for cross-contamination.
 Bottle requirements and handling procedures are presented in the QAPP.
 Sampling protocols are presented in the following sub-sections.